joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6187695/2025/03/08/blackhawks-red-wings-joe-veleno-trade/

 **SIUE wins OVC championship, secures first-ever bid to NCAA Tournament**\
-`SIUE is projected to be a No. 16 seed and play in the First Four in Dayton.`\
+`SIUE is projected to be a No. 16 seed and play in the First Four in Dayton, Ohio.`\
 https://nytimes.com/athletic/6187685/2025/03/08/siue-wins-ovc-championship-ncaa-tournament-first-bid/

 **LeBron James injured as Celtics snap Lakers' 8-game win streak**\